Abbott Diagnostics Design System

 ⚖️ Design Strategy & System Architecture

-We grounded our strategy in atomic design principles to enable speed, scalability, and clarity.
+I facilitated workshops with engineering and product to align on atomic design principles.
+This allowed us to co-create rules engineers could implement efficiently while still meeting PM and brand requirements.
 By treating every design element—from buttons to dashboards—as modular, reusable building blocks, we created a system that could scale seamlessly across platforms, teams, and use cases.

 This approach allowed us to: